 Research activities are in applied plasma science with applications to combustion, pollution control, and pulsed power; quantum electronics, semiconductor devices and physics, and biophysics.
 Current interests include applications of pulsed power to biological cells, and investigation of cellular responses to pulsed electrical fields.
 Plasma research includes the transient plasma devices for treatment of polluting gases including NOx emissions from diesel engines, VOC emissions abatement, and applications to power plants, gasoline engines and other sources.
 The work combines research and development of both...

-Jack Munushian Early Career Chair and Associate Professor of Chemical Engineering and Materials Science and Chemistry
+Gabilan Distinguished Professorship in Science and Engineering and Professor of Chemical Engineering and Materials Science and Chemistry

 Research topics: Functional Polymer Films and Coatings, Chemical Vapor Deposition, Surface Modification and Patterning, Hydrogels, and Microfluidic Devices